 Few countries capture the imagination the way that bonnie Scotland does.
 Despite the notoriously bad weather, it’s one of the most fascinating places you can visit.
 And let’s face it, without all that rain you wouldn’t get those gloriously green mountains in the Highlands and soft, rolling hills in the Lowlands.

-If you prefer arts and culture rather than hiking, there’s masses for you here, too.
-The country is home to one of the biggest arts festivals in the world as well as great music venues, abundant museums and growing food culture – goodbye, reputation for deep-fried everything (although we’d still recommend a deep-fried Mars bar!).
+If you prefer arts and culture rather than hiking, there are masses for you here, too.
+The country is home to one of the biggest arts festivals in the world as well as great music venues, abundant museums, and growing food culture – goodbye, reputation for deep-fried everything (although we’d still recommend a deep-fried Mars bar!).

 So with such a treasure chest of delights to choose from, where are you going to start?
 We’ve narrowed down some of the best places to visit and things to do in Scotland, so all you need to do is pack your waterproofs!